0xad1onchain/TRTLMiningPoolObserver/README.md

 # Pool Monitor

-Pool Monitor is an Android application aimed at turtle coin miners to get on the go information about mining.
+An android application to monitor mining stats for all major Turtle Coin mining pools running cryptonote

-Using Pool Monitor you can get all the details regarding your cryptocurrency mining like hashrate, payments and more.
+Using Pool Monitor you can get all the details regarding your turtle coin mining like hashrate, payments and more.

 Features:
 * Easy.
 Just add your wallet address and Voilà.
 You have all the details you require.